Józef Czapski: Emigration

 Czapski ended the war in Rome, and moved to France in 1946.
 Together with Maria Czapska, Gustaw Herling-Grudziński and Jerzy Giedroyc, he established the Instytut Literacki (Literary Institute) at Maisons-Laffitte, where he lived until his death, and contributed to the Polish émigré literary journal 'Kultura'.
 He published also in the French press, including „Le Figaro Littéraire”, „Preuves”, „Gavroche”, „Nova et Vettera”, „Carrefour”.
 He co-organized Congress for Cultural Freedom in Berlin (1950).

 At first his major work was not deemed worthy of publication by many French publishers, despite the support of André Malraux and Raymond Aron.
 It was finally published in 1949 under the title The Inhuman Land, thanks to Daniel Halévy, at the very anti-communist Éditions Self.

 His paintings were exhibited in France, Switzerland, Great Britain, Brazil and Belgium.
 His works were virtually inaccessible in Poland – after Polish October he had 1957 exhibitions in National Museum in Poznań and Kraków Society of Friends of Fine Arts, but the next one was held only in 1986 in Warsaw.

 He signed a letter of Polish émigré writers who supported the Letter of 59.
 Polish People's Republic censored information about Czapski and had his name on a list of the people completely banned from publication.
 His literary and artistic works were popularized in Poland only after 1989.
+In 1990 he received Jan Cybis Award.

 Czapski died 12 January 1993, and three days later was buried on a cemetery in Le Mesnil-le-Roi, by the side of his sister Maria, who died in 1981.

 Czapski was awarded the Silver Cross of the Order of Virtuti Militari (1918–1920) and the Commander's Cross of the Order of Polonia Restituta (1990).